This is What You Need to Know about Dramatic Play

 A puppet theatre can be used as a reception desk in a doctor’s office, but as a check-out lane in a grocery store.
 A table can serve as a restaurant table, kitchen table, or vet’s exam table in an animal shelter.
 Shelves can be switched out with different props for each theme.

-If your budget is tight or if you are super creative, you can create furniture for your dramatic play area from cardboard boxes, old furniture, and maybe some duct tape.
+If your budget is tight or if you are super creative, you can create furniture and dramatic play props for your pretend play space.

 Here is some furniture that will work well for a classroom dramatic play space.